 Maryann: Making sure that the emotional journey that an audience will go on.
 Is it interesting enough to them?
 Is it emotional enough for them?
 Is it connecting with them?
 And the trick, because I have an opinion, but of course, I’m not working in a vacuum, so there are producers, and writers, and a director who has an opinion, too.
 If I see something a certain way or something means something to me, I’ll voice it and it might not mean the same thing to them or they might have a different problem.

 It’s like collecting all of that and then finding the best version you can do, because an editor in the end, or in my opinion, for me, has to … I have to deal with everyone’s personality.
 We sort of get everything dumped on us, and then we’re also meant to have an opinion, and we’re also meant to bring to light their opinions.
 It’s sort of like being a therapist.
 You’re listening.
 I know what you’re trying to get out of it.
 You’re trying to guide everyone in the direction that you think is best, but also by giving them your vision, or convincing them that their vision might be your vision, or understanding why they see something a certain way that you perhaps didn’t see.
-And even if you did, why your way might be better, but they’re in charge so you’ve got to do their way … there’s a million scenarios.
+And even if you did, why your way might be better, but they’re in charge so you’ve got to do their way … there are a million scenarios.
 But the hardest part is coming to a point where … I can’t personally make cuts and make a scene out of something unless I understand where it’s coming from, and why it’s coming from there, and why it needs to be that.
 So I take a lot of time to figure those things out.

 Well, kind of on that note, Hollywood is such a harsh industry and in moments when maybe you’re not seeing eye-to-eye with the writers or the director, how do you back yourself up and reaffirm yourself in moments of doubt that you’re having?